 FOUNDER, EXECUTIVE DIRECTOR

 Trey Wodele is one of the Twin Cities’ leading educators and advocates for youth in digital arts.
-He was a formerly the Coordinator and founding teacher at Minneapolis' Digital Media Academy.
+He was a formerly the Coordinator and founding teacher at Minneapolis' Digital Media Academy, a high school for digital arts.
 Under his leadership the academy grew from a loose collection of electives to a thriving career academy and a destination school for digital media, particularly for underserved, at-risk youth.

-Trey, along with Co-Director Richard Hansen, founded the EDU Film Festival in 2007.
-The pair is currently collaborating on the development of the Northern Film Alliance, a nonprofit whose mission is to aid in the production and exhibition of regionally made film and video.
+Trey, along with Richard Hansen, founded the EDU Film Festival in 2007.
+The pair is currently collaborating at the Northern Film Alliance, a nonprofit they founded together, whose mission is to aid in the production and exhibition of regionally made film and video.

 Richard Hansen has spent the last twenty years working in Minnesota's film industry in a variety of capacities.
 Richard has worked with some of the brightest filmmakers in the Twin Cities and has guided productions for award winning artists such as Jerome Media Grant awardee Tara Spartz (I Hate Babysitting, 2001), Bush Fellow Liza Davitch (Victory Square 2003), McKnight Fellow Scott Coleman Miller (Uso Justo 2005), and McKnight and MSAB winner Al Milgrom (The Dinkytown Uprising (2015).